GeoEnergyLab-EPFL/PyFrac/Doc/source/GettingStarted.rst

 Transverse Isotropic Kernel
 ----------------------------
 PyFrac uses a routine written in C++ to evaluate elasticity kernel for the transversely isotropic materials.
-This C++ code is to be compiled before the fracture simulation can be done is transverse isotropic materials.
+This C++ code has to be compiled before  fracture simulation can be done for transverse isotropic materials.
 Use the following steps to generate the executable:

 .. note::

    The setup below is required only if you want to simulate fracture propagation in transversely isotropic materials.

-The code uses inside loop library which requires installation of OpenBLAS.
-Follow the instruction below for your operating system
+The code uses the Inside Loop (il) library which requires installation of OpenBLAS.
+See https://github.com/InsideLoop/InsideLoop.
+We ship the il source codes with this release for simplicity.
+Follow the instruction below for your operating system in order to compile the elastic TI code for planar fracture and rectangular mesh.

 windows
 ^^^^^^^
    1. Download and install OpenBLAS.
-You can also download binary packages available for windows.
+You can also download binary packages available for windows (preferred).
    2. Download and install MSYS2.
    3. Install gcc and cmake for MSYS2 using the following::